COVID-19 pandemic in Asia: China

 The COVID-19 pandemic first originated in Wuhan, Hubei in which it manifested itself as cluster of mysterious suspected pneumonia cases.
 Sophisticated modelling of the outbreak suggests that the number of cases in mainland China would have been many times higher without interventions such as early detection, and isolation of the infected.

+Analyses have found that southern China had COVID-19 cases per capita than northern China, except in the early days of the pandemic.
+Some researchers have argued that could be because southern China has a history of rice farming, which required more coordination to manage shared irrigation networks.
+Thus, rice-farming cultures have stronger social norms, which were linked to stronger COVID pre-cautions, such as mask-wearing.

 Following the initial outbreak, China opted for containment, inflicting strict lockdowns to eliminate spread.

 The vaccines distributed in China included the BIBP, WIBP, and CoronaVac.
 It was reported on 11 December 2021, that China had vaccinated 1.162 billion of its citizens, or 82.5% of the total population of the country against COVID-19.
 China's large-scale adoption of zero-COVID had largely contained the first waves of infections of the disease.
 When the waves of infections due to the Omicron variant followed, China was almost alone in pursuing the strategy of zero-Covid to combat the spread of the virus in 2022.
 Lockdown continued to be employed in November to combat a new wave of cases; however, protests erupted in cities across China over the country's stringent measures, and in December that year, the country relaxed its zero-COVID policy.
 On 20 December 2022, the Chinese State Council narrowed its definition of what would be counted as a COVID-19 death to include solely respiratory failure, which led to skepticism by health experts of the government's total death count at a time when hospitals reported being overwhelmed with cases following the abrupt discontinuation of zero-COVID.

 On 29 December 2022, the U.S. joined Italy, Japan, Taiwan and India in requiring negative COVID-19 test results from all people traveling from China due to the new surge in cases.
 The European Union initially refused similar measures, stating that the BF7 omicron variant had already spread throughout Europe without becoming dominant, but changed its stance following an emergency meeting of EU diplomats on 4 January 2023.